 For information on tramping in the Tararuas, see Tararua Tramper's Guide and tramping information.
 For information about the native flora you might encounter, see In the hills, and our extensive trip reports.

-Our schedule is packed with all kinds of trips, all year round.
+Our event programme has all kinds of trips and activities, all year round.

 Club nights are held on Tuesdays at our clubrooms opening at 7:10 p.m. with the proceedings starting at 7:30 p.m.

 07 February The Kanchenjunga Circuit - Jonty Crane

 Jonty trekked around the Nepalese side of the world’s third highest mountain.
 The trek began where bananas were growing; a week later the overnight temperature was -10C inside the tent at nearly 5,000 m above sea level.